-Members of the group often work closely with the Security group and Social Networks groups, and with several faculty members who contribute to both areas, to examine issues such as distributed computing and network algorithms.
+Members of the group often work closely with the Security group and Social Networks group to examine issues such as distributed computing and network algorithms.

 The researchers apply mathematical and computational skills to numerous practical problems.
 For example, work on complexity theory involves determining the computational resources required to solve highly complex algorithms; and combinatorial optimization can be used to model the pricing of stocks in financial markets, movement of goods in transportation networks and vaccine distribution policies.

 - Awarded National Science Foundation grant to design algorithms to more efficiently and reliably identify bugs in software and hardware systems such as cell phones, medical devices, and aviation systems